The following super-fun tutorial was contributed by the illustrious (and very crafty) Screaming Scarecrow of Screaming Scarecrow Studios. Enjoy!

 Once we’ve prepared a few sets of hands like this we are ready to hang the hands up and fill them with foam.
 We like to run a long wire through the holes in the arm bones that we drilled early and hang the hands side by side when we fill them with foam.

-This is all messy and the fumes are terrible so we think it is a good idea to always work with foam outside.
+This is all messy and the fumes are terrible, we won’t lie.
+It’s a good idea to always work with foam outside.

-After the foam has all cured into a harden mass we can take our pile of hands and paint them.
+After the foam has cured, we take our pile of hands and paint them.

 Another variation which can kick these hands up a notch is using wire on all the fingers, which allow us to pose them before they are filled up with foam.
 The following photos below show an example of this kind of hand.
 We also pushed the plastic witch’s fingers a little farther so the prop hand would have longer fingers.